 Moberly Five and Drive - Moberly's original Hi Way 63 Drive-In operated from 1950 to 1983.
 A new building was constructed in 1997 to house five indoor movie screens as well as the projector for the outdoor screen, and the Moberly Five and Drive was born.
 The movie house is one of only a handful of indoor-outdoor theaters in the United States.
 The drive-in offers a double-feature seven days a week.

 66 Drive-In, Carthage – Nothing screams nostalgia like a drive-in on the "Mother Road."
-Located on Old 66 Boulevard, the 66 Drive-In – with its original neon sign – has been listed in the National Register of Historic Places since 2003.
+Located on Old 66 Boulevard, the 66 Drive-In – with its original neon sign –is listed in the National Register of Historic Places.
 The theater opened in 1949 and had a 34-year run before shutting down.
 Renovated and reopened in 1998, the drive-in currently shows double features Thursday through Sunday.

 19 Drive-In, Cuba – Located just off Route 66, the single-screen 19 Drive-In shows double features seven days a week.
 Open since 1950, the theater still has its old-school speakers but also broadcasts the audio over FM radio as most drive-ins now do.
 Popcorn prices are old-school, too – a small cup will cost you $1.16 – $1.25 with tax.